3.J. Candidate On the Ballot

 OFFICE FOR WHICH CANDIDATE SEEKS NOMINATION OR ELECTION

-If a candidate is seeking an office that encompasses two or more jurisdictions, the candidate cannot be refused credentials from the Election Authority of the jurisdiction where the candidate is not registered to vote.
+If a candidate is seeking an office that encompasses two or more jurisdictions, the candidate cannot be denied credentials from the Election Authority of the jurisdiction where the candidate is not registered to vote.

 top of the page.